 2100, Attributes: EDU, HON, GIS, PSC, PJ, Writing concentration

 to the Cultural Studies course

 mandatory seminar for the

 CULTURAL STUDIES MAJOR

 This introductory course (no previous experience with cultural studies is

-necessary) attempts to answer this question while examining the various
+necessary) attempts to answer this question by examining the various

-definitions of culture and the production of cultural meanings and identities in
+definitions of culture in the context of the production of cultural meaning and identities in

 the era of globalization.
 We'll discuss the way we live and communicate by

 looking at the underlying ideologies, the assumptions that regulate our thinking